Epic-Fight/EpicFight-Docs/docs/index.en.md

     ---

-    Want to learn blender & create your own animations and movesets?
+    Want to learn [Blender] & create your own animations and movesets?
 Visit the following page and get started with it !

     [:octicons-arrow-right-24: [Blender 2.79](Guides/page1)](#)